Sign up for every-so-often updates from The David Prize.

 Step 1 is short and sweet.
 Three questions about you, plus a few more to gather basic data.
 We aren’t looking for perfect prose or flash — we just need a clear sense of who you are and how you want to improve NYC.

 You’ll hear back from us if you submit Step 1.
-Everyone who submits a Step 1 Submission will hear back from us by the end of January 2022.
+Everyone who submits a Step 1 Submission will hear back from us towards the end of fall.
 We review submissions on a rolling basis, and individuals move through the process at different times.

 Don’t forget the deadline!
 We don’t accept submissions after our deadline, regardless of technical glitches, weather, or anything else.
 Get your responses in sooner rather than later!